-We are very proud of our science work at Brickhouse Primary School and have previously achieved a Bronze Quality Mark for all of our hard work.
-We are currently working towards a new Primary Science Quality Mark Award.
+We are very proud of our science work at Brickhouse Primary School and have achieved a Quality Mark for all of our hard work.
 We use the ‘Rising Stars’ scheme alongside Explorify and Ogden Trust to give our pupils the best coverage of our science curriculum.
 We plan a range of engaging lessons which include first hand experiences and practical investigations.

 Classes are timetabled to have an afternoon of science each week.
 When working scientifically, children are taught to use practical scientific methods, processes and skills.
 We have developed our own principles of science using both staff and pupils ideas about what they want science to look like.
 In addition to our weekly science afternoons, we also ensure pupils get involved in other science related events such as inviting visitors into school, taking pupils on trips and holding an annual Science Week.
 We also use the local Eco-Bus each year which enables pupils to develop various areas of their subject knowledge in a fun and engaging environment.